-Double-check information on your federal tax return, particularly your Social Security number, your residential and (if different) mailing address (including ZIP code), and your bank account number (if requesting direct-deposit).
+It's worth double-checking information on your federal tax return, particularly your Social Security number, your residential and (if different) mailing address (including ZIP code), and your bank account number (if requesting direct-deposit).
 If you're one digit off, that might explain the delay.

-Check your bank account.
-If you have chosen direct-deposit, the refund typically shows up in your account well before you have received any other notification.
+If you have chosen direct-deposit, check your bank account.
+The refund typically shows up in your account well before you have received any other notification.
 The depositor's name will say "US Department of Treasury."

 Contact the IRS.
 If tracking online, once you click the “Where’s my refund?” link, you will be prompted to enter your personal filing information.
 After that, you will be given a series of prompts.
+You can also track your refund with the IRS2Go smartphone app for iPhone or Android devices.

-If tracking by phone or in person, bring your tax return with you, along with proper identification and any correspondence you may have received from the IRS.You should also make note of which website address you filed from (from such online tax-preparation sites as Turbo-Tax), the date you filed and any confirmation numbers you are given.
-Be specific.
+If tracking by phone or in person, bring your tax return with you, along with proper identification and any correspondence you may have received from the IRS.You should also make note of which website address you filed from (from such online tax-preparation sites as Turbo Tax), the date you filed and any confirmation numbers you are given.
+Make sure you're prepared to be specific.

-The IRS will never send you an email asking you to follow a link to its website.
+Remember, whether you reach out to the IRS or they reach out to you with a question about your return, IRS will never send you an email asking you to follow a link to its website.
 If you receive such a message, go online to the IRS home page and, under the words "I need to..." on the right side of the page, click on "report phishing" for instructions.